Skip to main content Skip to footer

 1. Email marketing automation

-Email automation is a subsidiary approach of marketing automation, as well as one of the most widely-used features in marketing software.
+Email automation is a subsidiary approach of marketing automation, as well as one of the most widely-used features in marketing management software.

 In short, email marketing aims to streamline your strategic communications with customers to save time while also increasing conversions.